Investigator Oliver Holmes Cornelius

 He and another investigator had arrested a suspect and were using an axe to destroy a 40-gallon still when he suddenly collapsed.

-Investigator Cornelius was a United States Army WWI and WWII veteran and U.S. Army Reserve veteran.
+Investigator Cornelius was a United States Army WWI and WWII veteran and a U.S. Army Reserve veteran.
 He had served with the Alcohol Tax Unit for 18 years.
 He was survived by his wife, brother, and two sisters.

 Bio